Professional Master in Business Administration/PMBA (On Campus & Online)

 Kevin K.W.
 Ho is an Associate Professor at the School of Business and Public Administration, University of Guam.
 Kevin’s research interests include electronic service, information systems strategy, social media, green information systems, sustainability management, and electronic government.

-His research has been published in Computers in Human Behavior, Decision Support Systems, Information & Management, Journal of Electronic Commerce Research, Journal of Global Information Management, among others.
+His research has been published in Computers in Human Behavior, Decision Support Systems, Information & Management, Internet Research, Journal of Electronic Commerce Research, Journal of Global Information Management, among others.

 My major research interests focus on Electronic Service.
 I have particular interests in using theories in risk, trust, value co-creation, and technology adoption as the basis for empirical research and practitioner enquiry related to the design of E-service.